37th Training Wing: Vietnam War

-On 15 April, the 37TFW began combat operations with strikes by 416TFS (F-100D aircraft) en route from Bien Hoa AB to their new home.
-On 8 June, Det 1., 612th TFS began operations, also after flying a mission en route from their former home at Phan Rang AB.
+On 15 April, the 37th began combat operations with strikes by 416 Squadron (F-100D aircraft) en route from Bien Hoa to their new home.
+On 8 June, Detachment 1 of the 612th Squadron began operations, also after flying a mission en route from their former home at Phan Rang.
 From June 1967 to May 1969, the 37th also used F-100F two-seat trainers for visual and weather reconnaissance and forward air control operations.
 The latter mission came to be known as "Fast FAC."
 Up until this time, the Air Force used slow propeller-driven O-1, O-2 and OV-10 aircraft for this mission.
-By 28 February 1968, the 37th TFW squadrons completed 18,000 combat hours and 13,000 combat sorties without a major aircraft accident.
+By 28 February 1968, wing squadrons completed 18,000 combat hours and 13,000 combat sorties without a major aircraft accident.

-In the spring of 1968, the two squadrons of the 37th TFW were augmented by two additional squadrons temporarily deployed (TDY) from the United States.
+In the spring of 1968, the two squadrons of the wing were augmented by two additional squadrons deployed from the United States.
 With this augmentation, the wing was then composed of four F-100 combat squadrons with approximately 90 aircraft being assigned.